mramezani64/Stereo-Visual-Inertial-Odometry/README.md

 ```
 If wanted to use the other KITTI datasets, you should download the data from KITTI datasets http://www.cvlibs.net/datasets/kitti/raw_data.php and use contents of kitti_extraction to track features and have them stored in a specific .mat file.

-Note: This code was originally developed by Lee E Clement for mono-msck (Clement, Lee E., et al. "The battle for filter supremacy: A comparative study of the multi-state constraint kalman filter and the sliding window filter."
+Note: This code was originally developed by Lee E Clement for mono-msckf (Clement, Lee E., et al. "The battle for filter supremacy: A comparative study of the multi-state constraint kalman filter and the sliding window filter."
 2015 12th Conference on Computer and Robot Vision.
 IEEE, 2015.).

 ## Credits
 Please cite properly if this code used for any academic and non-academic purposes.